 Court Records are public records and available to anyone.
 They include a case file containing a docket sheet and all documents filed in your case.
 You can access the court records on the website, or at the clerk’s office of the court where the case was filed.

 Each state maintains a record of a person’s criminal background.
 These databases are linked together and you can track criminal convictions from another state.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It is helpful to know the county, and in the event that it was in a completely different state, you might have to pay a fee for a more complete search.

 A criminal records search you will find out if a person has ever been arrested, charged or convicted for any of the following crimes:

 - Sex offenses which could include rape, and sexual assault.